aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getTextQualifier() {#getTextQualifier--}

+<b>@deprecated.</b> Please use the 'textQualifier' property instead.
 Specifies the text qualifier for cell values.
 Default qualifier is '"'.

 ```javascript
 getTextQualifier() : string;